Afonne-CID/cd0037-API-Development-and-Documentation-project/README.md

 ## The Milestone

-Completing this trivia app will give me the ability to structure plan, implement, and test an API - skills essential for enabling my future applications to communicate with others in the tech industry.
+Completing this trivia app will give me the ability to structure, plan, implement, and test an API - skills essential for enabling my future applications to communicate with others in the tech industry.

 ## Dependencies
 ### Backend